How to Take a Passport Photo at Home

 Set Up Your Background

 Find a plain white or off-white wall.
 Stand 2-3 feet in front of it to avoid shadows on the wall.
+No patterns, textures, or wallpaper.
+A white sheet or poster board works if you don't have a white wall.

 Position Your Lighting